On this page

 The child also needs to meet the standard migration requirements including health criteria.

-For further information please refer to a joint fact sheet from the Department of Immigration and Citizenship and the Attorney General's Department.
+For further information please refer to a joint fact sheet from the Department of Immigration and Border Protection and the Attorney General's Department.

 See: Fact Sheet – Expatriate Adoption ( 40KB PDF file)